bridgecrew-perf4/kata-terraform/README.md

 * Have it append "destroyed" to the output file, when resource is destroyed

 ### D-A)
+* Test : $ terraform apply:
-* Run apply, note that the file only contains the lines from the first provisioner
+    * The output file only contains "first, second"

+* Test: $ terraform destroy:
-* Run destroy, note that the file now contains the words destroyed
+    * The output file now contains "first, second, destroyed"

 ---